wp-plugins/wpsea-functionality/readme.txt

 used across a wide range of WordPress based websites.
 This plugin contains a set of functionality that has been deemed useful by the Seattle WordPress community.

-* Load jquery easily - from your site or Google's CDN
 * Contact Form shortcode
 * Popular posts widget
 * Random post widget